Slave Play on Broadway: Show Is Now Closed

 - Genre: Play

-- Slave Play is 2 Hours 15 Minutes long, including an intermission of none
+- Slave Play is 2 Hours 15 Minutes long, and does not have an intermission.

 - 8 Shows per week